nf-core/sarek/doc/REFERENCES.md

 The following files need to be downloaded:

-- '1000G_phase1.indels.b37.vcf.gz' - 242c0df2a698a76fc43bdd938ba57c62
+- 242c0df2a698a76fc43bdd938ba57c62 - '1000G_phase1.indels.b37.vcf.gz'
-- 'dbsnp_138.b37.vcf.gz' - 00b0e74e4a13536dd6c0728c66db43f3
+- 00b0e74e4a13536dd6c0728c66db43f3 - 'dbsnp_138.b37.vcf.gz'
-- 'human_g1k_v37_decoy.fasta.gz' - dd05833f18c22cc501e3e31406d140b0
+- dd05833f18c22cc501e3e31406d140b0 - 'human_g1k_v37_decoy.fasta.gz'
-- 'Mills_and_1000G_gold_standard.indels.b37.vcf.gz' - a0764a80311aee369375c5c7dda7e266
+- a0764a80311aee369375c5c7dda7e266 - 'Mills_and_1000G_gold_standard.indels.b37.vcf.gz'

+### Other files

+From our repo, get the '[centromeres.list](https://raw.githubusercontent.com/SciLifeLab/CAW/master/repeats/centromeres.list)' file.

+The rest of the references files are stored in in [export.uppmax.uu.se](https://export.uppmax.uu.se/b2015110/caw-references/b37/) and also on the repository [CAW-References](https://github.com/MaxUlysse/CAW-References) using [GIT-LFS](https://git-lfs.github.com/):

+- '1000G_phase3_20130502_SNP_maf0.3.loci'
+- 'b37_cosmic_v74.noCHR.sort.4.1.vcf'

+You can create your own cosmic reference for any human reference as specified below.

 ### COSMIC files

 To annotate with COSMIC variants during mutect1/2 variant calling you need to create a compatible VCF file.
 Download the coding and non-coding VCF files from [COSMIC](http://cancer.sanger.ac.uk/cosmic/download) and process them with the [Create_Cosmic.sh](https://github.com/SciLifeLab/CAW/tree/master/scripts/Create_Cosmic.sh) script.
-The script requires a fasta index, .fai, of the reference file you are using.
+The script requires a fasta index `.fai`, of the reference file you are using.

 Example: